iurisilvestre/chrome-ext-edenred-csv/README.md

 # My Edenred CSV

-My Edenred CSV is a free Chrome extension that allows you to download all of your transactions from your Edenred account.
+My Edenred CSV is a free Chrome extension that allows you to download all of your transactions from your Edenred account to a csv file.

 The extension is easy to use.
 Simply install the extension and then log in to your Edenred account.
 Open the extension and click the button to automatically download all of your transactions.